Last Updated: 6 months ago

 Mobile phone services for the deaf

 With mobile phones and video chat tools, you can communicate via text or video instead of the phone.
-However, when it comes to calling a company like your bank or utility company, you may not be able to use text or video to communicate to reach customer services.
-In that case, you can benefit from apps that will give real-time captioning while you are on the phone.
-For example, brands like InnoCaption, Olelo and Phonak’s myCall-to-Text app for Phonak hearing aid users can help on your mobile phone.
+However, when it comes to calling a company like your bank or utility company, you may be unable to use text or video to communicate to reach customer services.

 Alerting Devices